-Our guest posters get great FB shares, tweets, backlinks, brand-development and signups to their lists.
+A guest poster will get great FB shares, tweets, backlinks, brand-development and signups to their lists.

 If you’d like to join them, please follow exactly these steps to avoid ending up in the slush pile, where spammers, content farms, bad ideas and failed pitches go…

 We only respond to posts we’d like to pursue.

 We accept 1 in 50 pitches, and only a third of those get published.

 Cool?
 Great.
 Check out the steps to follow below… and follow ’em.